 Secure housing association tenancies

-Secure tenants have relatively stronger rights than other housing association tenants, although most people that have secure tenancies have been renting their homes since before 1989.
+Secure tenants have relatively stronger rights than other housing association tenants, although most people that have secure housing association tenancies have been renting their homes since before 1989.

 How can I check if I am a secure housing association tenant?